 Education

-Virtual office hours are offered to assist social behavioral and biomedical investigators in preparing a protocol for first time IRB review.
+Virtual office hours are offered to assist social behavioral and biomedical investigators preparing a protocol for first time IRB review.
 Virtual Center for Excellence in Research (CER) workshops are offered to the entire research community each semester on a monthly basis.

-HRPP Website
+HRPP and IRB Website

 The website provides the latest information to the USC research community including guidance, consent templates, policies, educational resources, and contact information.
 Website analytics are reviewed periodically to determine web traffic, reader interest and improve site content.